| CONFUCIUSManner and Attitudes

 meant as a joke."5 This also shows how easily he could

+be corrected by one of his students.
 Of humanity's great teachers, Confucius was probably one

 of the most polite.
 "When in Confucius' presence anyone